bitfactory-software/anyxx/README.md

 ### *Runtime* versus *compile-time*

-If you have a runtime performance problem, the hot runtime path and the causing bottleneck are easily diagnosed with profilers.
+If you have a get_meta_data performance problem, the hot get_meta_data path and the causing bottleneck are easily diagnosed with profilers.
 When the problem is spotted, the solution is - in our experience - not far away.
 In contrast, when build time has grown to a problem, there is seldom an easy way out.
 While a software system grows larger, keeping the edit-compile-run loop short requires constant smart decisions.